 - In Danny Phantom fanfic ResurrectedMemories: Ember is one of these.
 Despite having been a ghost for 30 years, she has not grown passed her rebellious teenage mentality.

-- British lad-mag Loaded was predicated on this trope and serviced the needs of Man-Children who were beginning to feel marginalised and scorned by a society and culture that no longer valued them as much.
-At its peak in The '90s it had a circulation approavching half a million and spawned many imitators, including American equivalents like GQ and Maxim.
+- British lad-mag Loaded was predicated on this trope and serviced the needs of Man-Children who were beginning to feel marginalized and scorned by a society and culture that no longer valued them as much.
+At its peak in The '90s it had a circulation approaching half a million and spawned many imitators, including American equivalents like GQ and Maxim.

 - Ringo Starr's persona in The Beatles.
 They generally gave him rather sweet, childish songs to sing, like "With a Little Help From My Friends", "Yellow Submarine", and "Octopus's Garden" (which he wrote himself).

 - Blink182's "What's My Age Again?" is about a 23-year old who is about to get laid, but he gets distracted by the TV, so the girl leaves, and he prank calls her mother in retaliation.